lukegao55/SimpleVote/README.md

 # SimpleVote
-A simple voting App using BLE &nbsp;
+A simple voting App using BLE

-A good practice for CoreBluetooth framework with Swift 4.0 &nbsp;
+A good practice for CoreBluetooth framework with Swift 4.0

 Feel free to check it out